Optum/runiac/README.md

 enabled: <true|false> # This determines whether the step will be executed
 execute_when: # This will conduct a runtime evaluation on whether the step should be executed
   region_in: # By matching the `var.region` input variable
     - "region-1"
 ```

 ## Overview

 ### Tracks

-1. All _Tracks_ will be executed in parallel at the same time
+1. All _Tracks_ beside the [pre-track](#pre-track) will be executed in parallel

 - By definition **tracks do not have depedencies on each other**.
 If they do, treat them as one track with multiple steps

-2. For a track to be executed at least one _Step_ has to be defined within it
+2. For a track to be executed, at least one _Step_ has to be defined within it

+#### Pre-track

+A pre-track is a track that runs before **all** other tracks.
+After this track completes, the remaining tracks are executed in parallel.
+If the pre-track execution fails, no other tracks will be attempted.
+To create a pre-track, create a directory called `_pretrack` in the `tracks` directory.

 ### Steps